An Efficient Representation for Filtrations of Simplicial Complexes: Preliminaries

 We give a constructive definition of ST. Starting from an empty tree, insert the words representing the simplices of the complex in the following manner.
 When inserting the word $[\sigma] = [ \ell_0 ,\cdot\cdot\cdot, \ell_j ]$ start from the root, and follow the path containing successively all labels $\ell_0 , \cdot\cdot\cdot , \ell_i$, where $[ \ell_0 ,\cdot\cdot\cdot, \ell_i ]$ denotes the longest prefix of $[\sigma]$ already stored in the ST. Next, append to the node representing $[ \ell_0 ,\cdot\cdot\cdot, \ell_i ]$ a path consisting of the nodes storing labels $\ell_{i+1} ,\cdot\cdot\cdot, \ell_j$.
 The filtration value of $\sigma$ denoted by $f(\sigma)$ is stored inside the node containing the label $\ell_j$, in the above path.
 In Figure 2, we give ST for the simplicial complex shown in Figure~\ref{fig:SimplicialComplexExample}.

 If $K$ consists of $m$ simplices (including the empty face) then, the associated ST contains exactly $m$ nodes.
-Thus, we need $\Theta(m(\log n+\log t))$ space/bits to represent the nodes in ST (since each node stores a vertex which needs $\Theta(\log n)$ bits to be represented and also stores the filtration value of the simplex that the node corresponds to, which needs $\Theta(\log t)$ bits to be represented).
-We remark here that we don't consider the space needed to maintain the edges of ST, as it is part of the data structure implementation of ST. We can compare the upper bound obtained to the lower bound of Lemma~\ref{FiltrationLowerbound}.
-In particular, ST matches the lower bound, when $t$ is not small.
+Thus, we need $\Theta(m(\log n+\log t))$ bits to represent the nodes in ST (since each node stores a vertex which needs $\Theta(\log n)$ bits to be represented and also stores the filtration value of the simplex that the node corresponds to, which needs $\Theta(\log t)$ bits to be represented).
+We can compare the upper bound obtained to the lower bound of Lemma~\ref{FiltrationLowerbound}.
+In particular, ST matches the lower bound when $t$ is {$n^{\Omega (1)}$}.

-Now, we will briefly recapitulate the cost of doing some basic operations through ST on a simplicial complex.
-To check if a simplex $\sigma$ is in the complex, is equivalent to checking the existence of the corresponding path starting from the root in ST. This can be done very efficiently in time $\mathcal{O}(d_\sigma \log n)$ and therefore all operations which primarily determine on the membership query can be efficiently performed using ST. One such example, is querying the filtration value of a simplex.
-However, due to its explicit representation, insertion is a costly operation on ST (exponential in the dimension of the simplex to be inserted).
+Now, we will briefly discuss the cost of doing some basic operations through ST on a simplicial complex.
+Checking if a simplex $\sigma$ is in the complex, is equivalent to checking the existence of the corresponding path starting from the root in ST. This can be done very efficiently in time $\mathcal{O}(d_\sigma \log n)$ and therefore all operations which primarily depend on the membership query can be efficiently performed using ST. One such example, is querying the filtration value of a simplex.
+However, due to its explicit representation, insertion is a costly operation on ST (exponential in the dimension of the simplex to be inserted {since a $d$-simplex has $2^d$ faces}).
 Similarly, removal is also a costly operation on ST, since there is no efficient way to locate and remove all cofaces of a simplex.
 Consequently, topology preserving operations such as elementary collapse and edge contraction are also expensive for ST. These operation costs are summarized later in Table~\ref{tab:OperationsonMSD}.
-In the next section, we will introduce a new data structure which does a better job of balancing between static queries (e.g. membership) and dynamic queries (e.g. insertion and removal) .
+In the next section, we will introduce a new data structure which does a better job of balancing between static queries (e.g. membership) and dynamic queries (e.g. insertion and removal)